Backlinks, anchor text and SEO

 Below is an overview of the results of backlinks to our website (way more than we ever thought).
 It lists the “Referring domains” (the websites that have links back to your site), as well other information.

-screenshot of number of backlinks from sevell website
+screenshot of number of backlinks to Sevell + Kopp website

 The words you use in your links matter.